 Generally, moving every workload to a public cloud isn’t the most cost-efficient solution.
 And in some cases, it’s just plain risky to move a particular workload to a public cloud, such as when very high performance is necessary.
 In other instances, you legally can’t move specific data to a public cloud for compliance reasons.
 A hybrid cloud model allows you to move only the workloads that make the most sense into the public cloud, getting the best of both worlds.

-The risk of weakened performance when moving an application to the cloud is especially a challenge in Alaska.
+The risk of weakened performance when moving an application to the cloud is especially a challenge in remote and distributed locations.

 The easiest way for a private cloud to connect to the public cloud is through a secure and reliable internet connection.
 It’s important to know that hyperscale cloud providers (e.g., Microsoft Azure and Amazon AWS) house servers in multiple data centers across the USA.

-Because of the unique geographic location of Alaska, the nearest hyperscale provider server is far enough away to cause latency problems.
+Because of a unique geographic location, the nearest hyperscale provider server is far enough away to cause latency problems.
 High latency affects the performance of certain apps, particularly real-time applications and video communications, which impact the customer experience.